y1052895290/SourceSinkPushPull/README.md

 ## Depots and Fuelers

 In SSPP, a *depot* or *fueler* is simply a vanilla train stop with the appropriate name.
 Depots **must** be configured with a train limit of one, as trains waiting behind others may still be tasked with new deliveries.
-Fuelers **must** be configured with a train limit of zero, as SSPP expects a fueler to always be available.
+Fuelers **must** be configured with no train limit, unless you have as many of them as you have trains, as SSPP expects a fueler to always be available.

 ## FAQ